FOREX-Dollar on track for weekly gain as investors await Yellen

 * Expectations of December Fed hike lift greenback

-TOKYO, Oct 14 The dollar rose on Friday, on track for a weekly gain though shy of this week's highs, as investors awaited U.S. retail sales data and remarks from Federal Reserve officials that could cement expectations of a U.S. interest rate hike this year.
+TOKYO Oct 14 The dollar held below this week's highs on Friday but still on track for a weekly gain, as investors awaited U.S. retail sales data and remarks from Federal Reserve officials that could cement expectations of a U.S. interest rate hike this year.

-The dollar index, which tracks the greenback against a basket of six major rival currencies, added 0.3 percent to 97.812.
+The dollar index, which tracks the greenback against a basket of six major rival currencies, edged up 0.1 percent to 97.615.

 That was below a seven-month high of 98.129 touched on Thursday, but still up 1 percent for the week, and more than 2 percent for the month so far.